Aspirin may help you trying to conceive

-Aspirin will not increase the sperm count, nor will it help improving ovulation, or open up clogged fallopian tubes, so the average women does not improve her chances of conceiving if she takes a Baby Aspirin a day.
+Aspirin will not increase the sperm count, nor will it help improving ovulation, or open up clogged fallopian tubes, so the average woman does not improve her chances of conceiving if she takes a baby aspirin a day.

-So is it a myth that Aspirin will help you get you pregnant?
+Is it a myth that aspirin will help you get you pregnant?

-Let’s see where this suggestion comes from.
-Studies have shown that if you have a rare condition called ‘antiphopholipid antibody syndrome’ (APS), baby aspirin may improve your pregnancy outcome.
+Other studies have shown that if you have a rare condition called ‘antiphospholipid antibody syndrome’ (APS), baby aspirin may improve your pregnancy outcome.